 The vast majority of accruals are for expenses.
 You record an accrued expense when you have incurred the expense but have not yet recorded a supplier invoice (probably because you have not yet received the invoice).

 Accrued expenses tend to be extremely short-term, so they are recorded within the current liabilities section of the balance sheet.
 Here are examples of accrued expenses and the accounts in which you would record them:

 - Interest accrual is recorded with a credit to the interest payable account

 - Payroll tax accrual is recorded with a credit to the payroll taxes payable account

 - Wage accrual is recorded with a credit to the wages payable account

 If you have several small accruals, it may be acceptable to record them all within an "other liabilities" account.
-You should not record any accruals in the accounts payable account, since that is reserved for trade payables that are usually posted to the account through the accounts payable module in your accounting software.
+You should not record any accruals in the accounts payable account, since that is reserved for trade payables that are usually posted to the account through the accounts payable module in the accounting software.

 You should always create accrual journal entries so that they automatically reverse themselves in the next accounting period.
 Otherwise, there is a strong likelihood that they will remain on the balance sheet long after they should have been removed.

 Auditors will review any accruals on the balance sheet above a certain minimum size, so be sure to maintain detailed supporting documentation containing the reasons why you have recorded them.